TMJ Disorders: Causes and Symptoms

 Insurance We Accept

-We accept Medicare Part B, Medicare DME and Prominence Health Plan (Commercial and Medicare Advantage Plans).
+We are a non-participating provider with Medicare Part B. We also accept Medicare DME and Prominence Health Plan (Commercial and Medicare Advantage Plans).

 If you have questions or need additional information, please give us a call.